Mekong Delta DIY Tour

 In the Mekong Delta, the sun shines brighter and the Vietnamese smile wider.
 Palm trees arch over waterways and boats with painted eyes move silently over pale brown water.
 You’ll see trees bearing magnificent durian and jackfruit.
 Seafood markets, floating markets and night markets are vibrant and full of life.

 There are a plethora of packaged tours from Saigon to the Mekong Delta, ranging from one day to four day tours.
 It may seem that it’s too difficult, or complicated to get to the Mekong by yourself.
 But the truth is, it’s straightforward and if you want to travel independently, you absolutely can.
 Don’t let the travel agencies sway you.

-This is how we planned our independent trip to the Mekong from Ho Chi Minh City:
+This is how we planned our Mekong Delta DIY Tour from Ho Chi Minh City:

 - Day 1: Ho Chi Minh City to Can Tho

 - Day 3: Can Tho to Ben Tre

 - Day 4: Ben Tre to Ho Chi Minh City

 Read on for transit directions, expenses, and recommendations.